 Food Poisoning

-Food poisoning is an illness that causes irritation of your digestive system.
-When your food or beverage is contaminated with a virus, bacteria, toxin or parasite, you’re at risk of food poisoning.
+Food poisoning is an illness that irritates your digestive system.
+You’re at risk when your food or beverage is contaminated with a virus, bacteria, toxin or parasite.

 What causes food poisoning?